DrewPear309/giffy-pop/README.md

 # Fullscreen Animated GIF Slideshow

-A simple, customizable fullscreen slideshow application that automatically displays an unlimited number of GIFs from a single folder.
+A simple, customizable fullscreen slideshow application built on Windows that automatically displays an unlimited number of GIFs from a single folder.

 ## Features